 The street in front of the shop is seen as the team skates to and from the building.
 They also use the side alley during the film.

-We also see the back of the shop during several scenes in the movie, including the party where Jay gets in a fight.
-I was given special access to this area to get a few pictures.
-This space is now divided for the different businesses, and it appears the church uses their area as a play area for children.
+We see the back of the shop during several scenes in the movie, including the party where Jay gets in a fight.
+This space is now divided by fences for the different businesses.

 Jay Adams’ House